mercadopago/devsite-docs/guides/mp-point/integration-api/point-simulator.en.md

 When payment intents are processed, an alert is sent to the URL configured as the notification channel by the integrator.
 In the case of test payment notifications made through the Simulator, they will be sent to the channel you defined as the notification pathway when configuring your test environment with your seller user.

 To validate their reception and proper functioning, go to your notification log.
-There, you will find the sent notification with the transaction status, and you can verify its details.
+There, you will find the sent notification with the transaction status, so you can verify its details.

 > Once you have finished your testing with the Simulator, remember to **replace the test credentials of the seller user with the production credentials of your real user**.